KhiopsML/khiops-doc/docs/setup/conda.md

 # Install the Khiops Library Using Conda

-The Conda package installation guarantees optimal performance since it handles installing or upgrading all Khiops dependencies, including the MPI library, in your Conda environment.
+The Conda package supports the installation and upgrade of all Khiops dependencies, including the MPI library, in your Conda environment.

 ## Instructions